googkit/googkit/test/README.markdown

 		$ coverage report

-	* on web browser (you can see detailed information):
+	* on the web browser (you can see detailed information):

 		$ coverage html
 		(then open ./coverage-html/index.html in your browser)